 If an author has published short stories before publishing a novel, would their novel still be eligible for the Best Novel by a New Author award?

 Yes.
 Only a novel-length publication counts as the first novel by a new author.

 If an author has self-published or e-published a novel in the past, would their first traditionally published novel be eligible for the Best Novel by a New Author award?

 No. An eligible new novel must be the first novel-length work published by the author in any format.
 “Novel-length” is defined as any work greater than 50,000 words.
 (Or greater than 20,000 words for the youth categories.)

 What is the Whitney Awards Committee?

-The Awards Committee is a group of eight industry professionals.
+The Awards Committee is a group of nine industry professionals.
 The committee president is appointed by the Storymakers, Inc. Board of Directors.
 The committee president appoints the members of the committee.

 Any book written or published by a member of the Whitney Awards Committee is not eligible for the Awards during the awards year that the member serves on the committee.

 What if I think I’ve been nominated but haven’t heard from the Whitney Awards Committee?

 Please contact the committee through the contact form on this website.
 The committee highly encourages all authors to have a contact email on their website, blog, or other location that will come up in a Google search.
 We need to be able to contact you either directly or through your publicist.

 Why aren’t plays/picture books/poetry/other types of literature included in the Whitney Awards?